rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

 DDD Value Objects - identified only by their values.
 Two value objects with identical attributes are identical.

-DDD Entity Objects - have a lifecycle, and are identified by a synthetic identifier.
+DDD Entity Objects - have a lifecycle, and are identified by a synthetic identifier, also called a [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key).
 Two entities with identical attributes but different identifiers are different entities.
+This identifier is assigned when the entity is create and remains constain throughout its lifecycle.
 My current preference for synthetic identifiers are collision resistant identifiers ([CUID](https://github.com/prismagraphql/cuid-java)).
 They are relatively short, URL friendly, and horizontally scalable.
+Additional data is available to refer to a particular version of an entity.
+This data may include the [availability zone](https://searchaws.techtarget.com/definition/availability-zones), transaction ID, transaction time, transaction hash, [global consensus](#global-consensus) ordering, etc. To uniquely identify a version of an entity one or more pieces of data are required from the above depending on the circumstance.

 Built-in Scalar data types
 * Date